ShaunCurtis/CEC-Publish/README.md

 All common code resides in *ControllerServiceComponent*, specific code in the inherited class.

+These classes are relatively complex and long.
+We'll examine their functionality by looking at their deployment in the sample projects and then stepping back into the base components to see how their specific functionility is implemented.

 ### Implementing CRUD Pages

-We'll look at the editor in detail to see how the components are structured and edit functionality implemented.
+We'll look at edit operations in detail to see how the components are structured and edit functionality implemented.

 #### The View

 The routed view is a very simple component.
-We separate the actual view component from the routed view.
-It's used in other pages such as the modal dialog viewer.
+The actual code is implemented in a separate form component that is also used in the modal dialog editor.

 ```c#
 // CEC.Blazor.WASM.Client/Routes/WeatherForecastEditorView.razor